dishit2141/dishit2141/README.md

 - 🔭Exploring new technologies and developing software solutions and quick hacks.

-- 🌱 I’m currently learning DataScience with ML.
+- 🌱 I’m currently learning/Working on Data minning,Crawling tools like Document Crawler, Web Crawler etc.

 - ⚡ Quote: “The beginning is the most important part of the work.” — Plato